Cyril Stevenson

 Cyril St. John Stevenson (July 13, 1914 – November 6, 2006) was a Bahamian politician and newspaper publisher.
-Stevenson, Sir Henry Milton Taylor and William Cartwright, co-founded the Progressive Liberal Party (PLP) in 1953, the first national political party to be established in the Bahamas.
+He was a journalist and the owner of the Nassau Herald.
+Together with Henry Milton Taylor and William Cartwright, Stevenson co-founded the Progressive Liberal Party (PLP) in 1953, the first political party in the Bahamas.
+He served as a member of parliament from 1956 to 1967.
+After his retirement from politics, he led the Bahamas Information Services from 1970 to 1985.